Summary

 Open to people ages 18-75

-1. Diagnosis of MG with presence of autoantibodies to AChR and MuSK
+1. Presence of autoantibodies to AChR or MuSK at screening.

-2. Myasthenia Gravis Foundation of America (MGFA) Class IIB-IV*
+2. Myasthenia Gravis Foundation of America (MGFA) Class II-IV

-3. MG-Activities of Daily Living (MG-ADL) total score of ≥6 at screening and at pre-dose baseline
+3. MG-Activities of Daily Living (MG-ADL) total score of ≥6 at screening and confirmed at pre-dose baseline

-4. Failed treatment over 1 year or more with 2 or more immunosuppressive/immunomodulatory therapies or; failed at least 1 immunosuppressive therapy and required chronic plasmapheresis, or IVIG to control symptoms**
+5. Failed treatment with 2 or more immunosuppressive/immunomodulatory therapies, or failed at least 1 immunosuppressive therapy and required chronic plasmapheresis, or IVIG (>4 times/year over ≥12 months) to control symptoms

-5. On a stable dose of glucocorticoids and/or other immunotherapies for ≥1 month prior to screening.
-For azathioprine, being on a stable dose for ≥2 months prior to screening is require
+6. On a stable dose of glucocorticoids and/or other immunotherapies for ≥1 month prior to screening.
+For patients treated with azathioprine, a stable dose for ≥2 months prior to screening is required

 You CAN'T join if...

-2. Serious and/or uncontrolled medical condition and severity of the underlying MG disease activity that, in the investigator's judgment, would cause unacceptable safety risk, interfere with study procedures or results, or compromise compliance with the protocol, such as:
+4. Any serious and/or uncontrolled medical condition that, in the investigator's judgment, would cause unacceptable safety risk, interfere with study procedures or results, or compromise compliance with the protocol, including but not limited to, clinically significant cardiac or pulmonary disease

-1. Active, uncontrolled, viral, bacterial, or systemic fungal infection (including human T -cell lymphotropic virus [HTLV], human polyomavirus 2 [JC virus], or syphilis); or recent history of repeated infections
+6. Active, uncontrolled, viral, bacterial, or systemic fungal infection or recent history of repeated infections

 Locations